shifqu/django-telegram-app/docs/tutorials/write-tests.md

 - click_on_text: Simulate a button click to the bot
 - last_bot_message: Property that returns the text of last message the bot sent

+!!! note
     For more information on the TelegramBotTestCase, see [testing](../topics/testing.md) or the [technical reference](../reference/api/bot/testcases.md)

 ---

 ## Next steps